 Prerequisite: Admission to the program.
 Corequisite: SOWK 7310.
-Provides students
+Provides students with practice models compatible with the ecological systems perspectives and with skills for working with individuals in the rural community.

-SOWK 7310 Advanced Practice in Rural Areas II Families 3-0-3 Prerequisite: Admission to the program.
-Corequisite: SOWK 7300.
-Advanced seminar which provides theories compatible with the ecological systems perspective in relation to multi-level work with families at different levels of functioning and of diverse forms.
+SOWK 7310 Advanced Practice in Rural Areas II Families 3-0-3 Prerequisite: Admission to the program, Corequisite: SOWK 7300.
+Advanced seminar which provides theories compatible with the ecological systems perspective in relation to